Tokyu 5000 series: 5080 series

 Ten six-car sets were introduced on the Meguro Line from March 2003.
 These sets are distinguished from the others by a dark blue stripe above the doors.
 Unlike the other variants, they are powered by Toshiba equipment, rather than Hitachi.
 The 5080 series is fitted with CS-ATC, ATO and TASC for use on the Tokyo Metro Namboku Line, Saitama Rapid Railway Line, and Toei Mita Line.
 These sets are based at Motosumiyoshi Depot.

 Two additional cars are expected to be inserted into each set for the introduction of through services to the Sōtetsu Shin-Yokohama Line.
 The first ten of these new cars, of which two are former 6000 series cars, were delivered in October 2021.
 As of October 2022, all sets have been lengthened to eight cars.

 Operations

 Formation

-Meguro Line six-car sets are formed as follows, with three motored (M) cars and three trailer (T) cars.
+Meguro Line eight-car sets feature “8 Cars” stickers on cars 1 and 8 to distinguish them from the original six car trainsets.
+They are formed as follows, with four motored (M) cars and four trailer (T) cars.
 Car 1 is at the Meguro end.